undavide/davidebarranca/_posts/2019-04-14-printing-leanpub-books-on-lulu.md

 But I didn't tell you the entire story...

 Jeff offered me the possibility to send him two copies of my book: one as a well deserved gift to him, the other... would be sent me back with signatures by the Photoshop teams from both the Minnesota and California offices!
-Accidentally, somebody let also some tattoos, stickers, a pin and a shirt slip into the package, so I've now some Photoshop branded swag in the house, for my daughter to steal me[^wand].
+Accidentally, _"somebody"_ 🙏🏻 let also some tattoos, stickers, a pin and a shirt slip into the package, so I've now some Photoshop branded swag in the house, for my daughter to steal me[^wand].

 <figure>
 <img src="/wp-content/uploads/2019/04/Signatures.jpg" srcset="/wp-content/uploads/2019/04/Signatures.jpg 1x, /wp-content/uploads/2019/04/Signatures@2x.jpg 2x" alt="Signatures">